jezzsantos/automate/docs/authoring.md

 - The `--describedas` is an optional metadata that defines how the pattern might be displayed in a user interface.

+!!! info
-> This will create a new pattern, with a root element of the same name, and will set it as the "current" pattern for subsequent editing.
+    This will create a new pattern, with a root element of the same name, and will set it as the "current" pattern for subsequent editing.

 ## Switching patterns